 – If there is one thing that Mangal knows with certainty, it is that her earnings from waste and scrap are what support her family.

 The Global Alliance of Wastepickers offers a gallery of waste pickers from around the world.
-See the gallery.

-How the Global Economic Crisis Impacted Informal Workers
+The Global Economic Crisis and Informal Workers

 Trying New Things, Josue Ramos, Street Vendor, Lima, Peru – The global economic crisis intensified competition and persecution from municipal security services too, as more traders turned to the streets.